DUCK & GOOSE DECOYS

 If you do not have Ken Trayer's excellent book on factory decoys, we have signed copies available: Trayer, Kenneth L. North American Factory Decoys: A Pictorial Identification and Reference Guide.
 2003.
 1st ed.
 415pp.
 The best book on the subject ever written.
 Don't leave home without it!
 SIGNED.
 VF in vf dj, exc+, new. $69.95

 Rather than put individual pictures of each decoy on here, I am going to show you a pic of a bunch of them on the shelves ready to go hunting or into your collection.
 If you have questions about any them I can talk to you about it or send you pictures of those in question.
 This is a random sample of what I have on hand at present.
 It will change, sometimes daily, so call 740-698-5060 to get up to the minute availability or to place an order.
 Update: most of these decoys have sold, but the pic will give you an idea of what some of the speicies might look like.

 Dale Dalrymple Wood Ducks.
-My latest pair.
-These have headed south to be used in South Carloina.
-I will make you one or more.
-All you have to do is place an order.
+These are SOLD and are being used in South Carloina.
+I will be happy to fill orders for you.
+All you have to do is call or email.
 Price per bird is $250.